mysociety/popit-python/README.md

 * Copy the config_example.py to config_test.py
 * Change the entries in the testconfig.py to you local test server
 * Install [`oktest`](http://www.kuwata-lab.com/oktest/ "Website of oktest") (`pip install oktest`)
+* Make sure PopIt is running.
+You cannot test this Wrapper without a running PopIt instance.
 * run `python test.py`